Canon EOS R1 Review

 Back to Top

-The R1 provides an extreme quantity of controls, with most programmable to other functions.
+The R1 provides an extreme quantity of controls, with most programmable to a vast number of other functions.

 To visually compare the Canon-EOS-R1 with many other camera models, use the site's camera product image comparison tool.